mingpapilio/mingpapilio.github.io/_pages/about.md

 About
 =====
 Hi!
-I am Ming, an early career researcher at the University of Oxford in the [Department of Biology](https://www.biology.ox.ac.uk/).
+I am Ming, a final-year DPhil candidate at the University of Oxford in the [Department of Biology](https://www.biology.ox.ac.uk/).
 I am a theoretical and evolutionary biologist by training with a background in entomology.
 I am currently finishing my PhD with [Stu West](http://zoo-web02.zoo.ox.ac.uk/group/west/), and will join [Kevin Foster's group](https://zoo-kfoster.zoo.ox.ac.uk/) in October.

 I am also a free-lance photographer with over 10 years of experience, check out my photograpgic works [here](https://mingpapilio.myportfolio.com/digital/)!